 Strengths: Weaknesses: Close ties with the Canton of Lucerne, facilitated by its majority ownership of the bank and a statutory guarantee.
-Sound financial profile, characterized by very strong capitalization and a low risk appetite.
+Sound financial profile, characterized by very strong capitalization.
 Strong retail franchise in the Canton of Lucerne.
-Limited regional, business, and earnings diversity.
 Concentration risk owing to the focus on real estate lending in its home region.
-Pressure on earnings, resulting from the continued low-interest-rate environment while being a public-law joint-stock company.
+Pressure on earnings and higher-than-average growth as a public-law joint-stock company in comparison to some other cantonal bank peers.
+Some reliance on the additional Tier 1 (AT1) instruments to support regulatory capital ratios.

-Outlook: Stable
+Outlook